 The purge valve can be located in a few different places depending on what engine you're using.
-Most trucks have the purge valve on the driver's side fuel rail or on top of the intake and LS3's have the purge valve mounted to the front the passenger cylinder head.
+Most trucks have the purge valve on the driver's side below the throttle body.

 You will want to run a hose from the fuel tank purge line.
 It's the 5/16 plastic hose sticking out from the front of the fuel tank.
 Just run a rubber hose or fab up some nice plastic 5/16 line and route it to the purge valve.
 Be sure to use hose that is compatible with fuel vapor.